SolarDor/my-first-webpage-2/readme.md

 ## Description

 This lesson is intended for the practice of blocking, indentation, and spacing as we begin writing code.
+Updated with CSS stylings and image insertion.

 ## Setup